 |Easy, fuss-free solution for quickly cooling a room||Can be relatively energy inefficient for their size, especially in larger rooms|

 Most models are priced between $400 and $1,000 which, despite being a significant investment, is much cheaper than the costs you’d incur by buying and installing a full-size air conditioning system.

-In our latest survey, 68% of respondents said that they are concerned about the amount of energy their portable air conditioner uses.
-Part of the problem is that portable air conditioners are not covered under the Australian government’s energy-efficiency ratings system, making it difficult for consumers to gauge the efficiency of these appliances.
+In our latest survey, 65% of respondents said that they are concerned about the amount of energy their portable air conditioner uses.
+Part of the problem is that portable air conditioners are not currently covered under the Australian government’s energy-efficiency ratings system, making it difficult for consumers to gauge the efficiency of these appliances.
 However, this is going to change shortly with the introduction of a new air con ratings system which WILL include portable air conditioners.
-Our survey found that there is interest in energy star ratings for portable air conditioners – 78% of respondents said that if given the opportunity, they would have purchased a unit with a high star rating.
+Our survey found that there is lots of interest in energy star ratings for portable air conditioners, with 71% of respondents saying that if given the opportunity, they would have purchased a unit with a high star rating.

-Take for example the Rinnai (RPC35WA) 3.5kW portable air conditioner.
-With an output of 3.5kW, and assuming electricity costs of 30c per kWh, this unit would cost $1.05 per hour to run.
+Take for example the DeLonghi PACN76DG.
+With an output of 2.1kW, and assuming electricity costs of 30c per kWh, this unit would cost 63c per hour to run.
 In the middle of summer, we imagine your air conditioner could be getting quite a workout, so it pays to be mindful of the dreaded electricity bill when turning on your portable air conditioner.
 Remember that running costs will naturally vary depending on your specific electricity rates.

 Portable air conditioners lose much of their effectiveness when cooling larger areas.
 Specifically, the amount of power you need from a portable air conditioner will depend on how much heat needs to be dissipated from the room.
-This naturally varies based on several factors such as room size, window size, insulation, humidity, etc. There are several online calculators that can help you discern how powerful an air conditioner you’ll need, such as this one from FairAir.
-But as a general guide:
+This naturally varies based on several factors such as room size, window size, insulation, humidity, etc. There are several online calculators that can help you discern how powerful an air conditioner you’ll need, but as a general guide:

 While portable air conditioners are generally quite sparse in the features department compared to larger models, there are still several useful functions and features you should look out for: